Sep 27, 2017 / Homes

 Not all home loans are created equal.
 Some come with adjustable interest rates, while others have additional insurance costs.
 If you feel your loan is the wrong fit, or you’d like to see if you can qualify for a more traditional loan, talk with a mortgage specialist.
 Additionally, if you’d like to remove or add borrowers, refinancing can make a lot of sense.

 Some homeowners refinance simply to pay off their loans at a faster rate.
 Many mortgages come with a 30-year term, and over the life of the loan interest payments pile up.
-Refinancing for a shorter term, say 15 years, reduces the total interest paid, and increases the dollars you put toward the principle amount of your loan every month.
+Refinancing for a shorter term, say 15 years, reduces the total interest paid, and increases the dollars you put toward the principal amount of your loan every month.
 In short, if you can afford to make the monthly payments, a shorter-term loan is usually a good idea.

 Again, one of the critical questions to ask when considering a home refinance is whether the savings will outweigh the costs.
 Even if a refinance will save you money compared to your original payment, if you’re not planning to stay in your home much longer, it might not be the right move.
 Talk with your mortgage specialist to calculate the breakeven point (the length of time it will take to recoup your costs) of a refinance.
 In addition, if you’ve lived in your home for a while, and you’re close to paying off your existing mortgage, a refinance may not be the best option.